mother-of-all-self-hosting/mash-playbook/docs/services/tandoor.md

 # Tandoor

-[Tandoor](https://docs.tandoor.dev/) is a recipe manager that allows you to manage your ever growing collection of digital recipes.
+[Tandoor](https://docs.tandoor.dev/) is a self-hosted recipe manager, that this playbook can install, powered by the [ansible-role-tandoor](https://github.com/IUCCA/ansible-role-tandoor) Ansible role.

 ## Dependencies